Eadgyth/Programming-Editor/README.md

 <li>Compile and run Java code that may be organized in packages and create an
     executable jar file.
 Use external libraries and, if run with JDK 9+, library modules.
 Also, optionally run a module in Java 9+.</li>
+<li>Compile and run C# code (v.
+1.2.0) and use compiler options for the output
+    target.
+The built-in compile command invokes csc compiler (Windows) or Mono mcs compiler (Linux/Mac).
+The PATH to these executables must be set (see Requirements).</li>
 <li>Run scripts in Python, R or Perl.
 <li>Specify additional options or arguments for the built-in commands.</li>
 <li>View HTML code in the default browser.</li>